-If Chris' salary and the Productivity contributions remain the same during the 2012/13 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,750 [\$25,000 - (\$2,100 + \$3,150)].
+If Chris' salary (and hence the Productivity contributions) remains the same during the 2013/14 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,750 [\$25,000 - (\$2,100 + \$3,150)].

 Chris decides to limit his additional before-tax voluntary contributions to a maximum of \$17,000.
 He also decides he should review his superannuation during the year to ensure that any change in his circumstances (in particular, any salary increase or super on allowances or bonuses) does not cause him to exceed his concessional (before-tax) contribution limit.
-Chris puts some notes in his diary to remind himself to follow up.
+Chris puts some notes in his electronic diary to remind himself to follow up.

-How the Fund works
+9. How the Fund works

 NGS Super provides PEGS members with defined benefits which are based on a multiple of their final average salary.
-The multiple is determined using a percentage (depending on their category of membership) and the number of years of their contributory membership.
+The multiple is determined using a percentage (depending on your category of membership) and the number of years of their contributory membership.

-Benefits paid from the fund are financed by member and employer contributions together with investment earnings.
-Refer to page 10 of this Report for details.
+Benefits paid from the Fund are financed by member and employer contributions together with investment earnings.
+Refer to page 8 of this Report for details.

-Productivity contributions, any additional/ voluntary contributions to the Plan, together with any rollovers into NGS Super will be paid in addition to the defined benefit (the accumulation component)
+Productivity contributions, any additional/ voluntary contributions to the Plan, together with any rollovers into NGS Super (otherwise referred to as your accumulation component) will be paid in addition to your defined benefit.

-PEGS members can choose their own investment option in relation to the accumulation component of their benefit - please refer to the NGS Super Member Guide dated 1 March 2012 for more information on Investment Choice.
+PEGS members can choose their own investment option in relation to the accumulation component of their benefit - please refer to the NGS Super Member Guide dated 1 July 2013 for more information on Investment Choice.
+If you do not make an investment choice your acumulation component will be invested in the default option - Diversifed (MySuper).